shilewenuw/get_all_tickers/README.md

 # get-all-tickers

 I couldn't find any libraries to retrieve all the tickers of publicly traded stocks, so I decided to make my own library that could do this.
 The stock tickers are from the NYSE, NASDAQ, and AMEX.
+Support has been added for global tickers.
+P.S. if you like my project and my other works, I am looking for a summer internship.

 ## features
 -  getting a list of tickers from chosen exchanges (all of them by default)
+-  getting tickers from any region of the world
--  saving a list of tickers from chosen exchanges as a CSV
+-  saving tickers to a CSV
 -  (planned) getting a list of tickers with different criteria (such as Market Cap, P/E)

 ### install